jmtrafny/jmtrafny.github.io/THIRD_PARTY_REVIEW.md

 **Move Generation:**
 - [ ] Are legal moves correctly generated for all piece types?
-- [ ] Does the knight model switch work correctly (standard vs 1D-step)?
 - [ ] Are promotion moves correctly generated (4 options when enabled)?
 - [ ] Are en passant captures correctly identified and generated?